swape/js-book/docs/chapter1/concatenating.md

 Notice the `parseInt` function.
 This function converts the input to number.
 If you know that you are going to do the mathematical operation on some variables, make sure you convert them to numbers before you do the operation.
 This saves you a lot of trouble.

 Never trust the data.
-Let us do some more but this time we do that in a another way that is more clear and more readable.
+Let us do some more but this time we do that in a way that is more clear and more readable.

 ```javascript
 let myNumber = 33